 Are you working as a salesperson for a start-up?
 Here is how to get your first clients

-Marketability as the priority number one
+Marketability as priority number one

 Get endorsement from opinion leaders

-Emphasized benefits for the client
+Emphasize benefits for the client

 -mm-